 For this type of home gym, I recommend rubber gym mats.
 Personally, I use 3/4″ horse stall mats from Tractor Supply Company and I would recommend the same to anyone else.

 They’re thick, durable and will withstand an absolute beating – protecting your floor and your equipment the whole way.
+(Thick rubber flooring will also help keep your garage gym warm in the winter)

 There are also other 3/4″ rubber mats that you get instead of TSC horse stall mats and those will work just fine as well.
-The reason I still lean towards the TSC mats is because of the price.
+The reason I still lean toward the TSC mats is because of the price.
 They’re sometimes half (or even more) the cost of other rubber mats on the market.

 They don’t come without their downfalls as well and number one on that list is their smell.
 Brace yourself, because these rubber mats will smell awful when you first bring them home, but the smell won’t last and there are some ways you can speed up the process of getting rid of it.